 To determine the breeding periodicity (rhythmic patterns) of the focal species we used a wavelet analysis of the number of new nests per species.
 Akin to a Fourier transform, the wavelet decomposition identifies the dominant cycles in the time series.
 However, by quantifying the power of different periods changes trough time, it also allows to detect temporal changes on the seasonality.
 We then evaluated the significance of these results by comparing the power of the empirical time series to that of 99 randomisations.

 Although the wavelet analysis provides an indication of the duration of the periods, it does not provide information on their timing.
-To do assess when the periods of high and low nesting activity occur, we used a series of generalised additive mixed effect models (GAMM) in which the response variable was, again, the number of new nests established in each species.
+To assess when the periods of high and low nesting activity occur, we used a series of generalised additive mixed effect models (GAMM) in which the response variable was, again, the number of new nests established in each species.
 In these models, we included date and month as smooth terms.
 Date was included to detect long term trends in nesting establishment, while month was included to account for the non-linear variation across the year.
-In addition, to account for differences on survey effort the number of surveys per month was also included as a linear predictor.
-Finally, we accounted for potential variation in breeding across years we included it as a random effect.
+In addition, to account for differences in survey effort the number of surveys per month was also included as a linear predictor.
+Finally, we accounted for potential variation in breeding across years and included year? as a random effect.
 Errors in all models were Poisson-distributed.

-Furthermore, we expect potential increases in nest establishment to be consistent by an increase on nests that were observed to be occupied by an egg or small chicks not yet feathered.
-Therefore, we also constructed a series of GAMMs with the same predictors that our original models for these two additional dependent variables.
+Furthermore, we expect potential increases in nest establishment to be consistent by an increase on nests that were observed to be occupied by an egg or small chicks not yet feathered (C1 stage).
+Therefore, we also constructed a series of GAMMs with the same predictors as our original models for these two additional dependent variables.

 Breeding success

 To determine whether a nest was successful of not, we determined the stage at which it was last observed.
-If a nest was observed to be occupied by an egg or a partially feathered chick and it was later observed empty or with signs of depredation, we assumed nesting was unsuccessful.
-If, conversely, a nest was observed to be occupied by a fully feathered chick and in a posterior visit the nest was found to be empty and without signs of depredation, we assumed that nesting was successful and therefore fledgling was likely to occur.
+If a nest was observed to be occupied by an egg or a partially feathered chick and it was later observed empty or with signs of predation, we assumed nesting was unsuccessful.
+If, conversely, a nest was observed to be occupied by a fully feathered chick and in a posterior visit the nest was found to be empty and without signs of predation, we assumed that nesting was successful and therefore fledgling was likely to have occurred.

 We then were interested on inspecting the temporal trends on nesting success and the factors that influence it for each of the focal species.
-We therefore constructed a series of GAMMs with a binomial error structure to model the probability that a) nesting was successful, b) nesting failed at the egg stage, or c) nesting failed at a chick stage.
+We therefore constructed a series of GAMMs with a binomial error structure to model the probability that a) nesting was successful, b) nesting failed at egg stage, or c) nesting failed at chick stage.
 Temporal trends were investigated by including date as a smooth term.
-As additional coovariates in this model we included the islet's distance to Piccard (the closest major island in Aldabra), the islet's size, and whether there has been evidence of rat presence at any point during the sampling period.
+As additional coovariates in this model we included the islet's distance to Picard (the closest major island in Aldabra), the islet's size, and whether there has been evidence of rat presence at any point during the sampling period.

-Results
+Respoults

-Surveys were consistently performed between 2009-02-06 and 2016-11-04.
+Surveys were consistently performed between 2nd June 2009 and 11th April 2016.
 In total 202 surveys were performed at a mean frequency of 2.3 ± 0.8 (mean ± standard deviation) per month.
 During these trips we detected a total of 673 individual nests for P. rubricauda and 333 for P. lepturus.

-Breeding seasonality
+Breeding seasonality\

 The wavelet analysis indicated an overall significant seasonality on the establishment of new nests by P. rubricauda but not for P. lepturus.
-For P. rubricauda the dominant period for nesting was approximately twelve months.
-Nevertheless the intensity of this yearly cycle has been damped to the point to which there was no significant seasonality since late 2014.
+For P. rubricauda the dominant period for nesting was around the twelfth month.
+T\he intensity of this yearly cycle has been damped to the point to which there has been no significant seasonality since late 2014.